ivam3/i-Haklab/README.md

 - serverapache: activates the apache server under port 8080 and port 80 if it is run as root user

 - postgresql start / stop / restart: enables stops and restarts the metasploit database.

+- traductor: init a shell to traslate any text.

+- vncserver: init a GUI client-server.

+- vncserver kill :1: kill the client-server.

 - IbyC-fixer: we know that each Android is different and this can generate various errors in the installation processes of ruby gems, python modules, among others.
 And this command is the i-Haklab solver that a utomates the solving processes..